 Eligible students are in at least their junior year, have taken at least two Italian courses with a minimum GPA of 3.5, and have a minimum overall GPA of 3.0.
 Applications are accepted each January for induction in the spring semester.
 For more information, please contact Florence Russo, Ph.D., at [email protected].

 St. John’s University has established the Sigma chapter of Lambda Alpha, the national honor society for students of anthropology.
-The society provides funding for approved student activities, such as travel to attend and participate in professional conferences and seminars.
+The society provides competitive scholarships and funding for approved student activities, such as travel to attend and participate in professional conferences and seminars.
 The national chapter also publishes the Lambda Alpha Journal, which appears annually and is internationally distributed.
 The Journal reserves 50 percent of its content for student work.

 Lambda Kappa Phi recognizes students of St. John’s College of Liberal Arts and Sciences on the Staten Island campus who have achieved academic excellence while also enhancing the extracurricular life of the University.